Common name: striped possum

-Conservation status: The striped possum is listed as Least Concern under the Queensland Nature Conservation Act 1992 and is ranked as a low priority under the department's Back on Track species prioritisation framework.
+Conservation status: The striped possum is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 Description: The striped possum is hard to mistake, with its bold, skunk like appearance of striking black and white stripes along its body and a white tip to its tail.
 They have elongated slightly furred toes.